TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Content blocks are predefined layouts and content elements that can be used to create page content in the TYPO3 backend.
 Currently *Content Blocks* refers to an extension which will be included in TYPO3 v13.
-Content Blocks are small sets of configuration, defining both Backend input and frontend output.
+Content Blocks are configuration sets which define backend input and frontend output.

     ..  _content-elements: